brendanberg/L/README.md

 The `npm run metal` command starts the interactive shell.

-You can learn more about the internal workings of the language and interactive shell in the [Contribution Guidelines][contrib].

-[contrib]: docs/contributing.md

 ## Using the Interactive Shell

 __L__ comes with an interactive shell.